oscarfonts/geoserver/doc/en/user/source/advanced/crshandling/coordtransforms.rst

 Reprojection Console
 --------------------

 The reprojection console (in `Demos` => `Reprojection console`) lets quickly test coordinate operations.
-Use it to convert a single coordinate, a WKT geometry, and to see which operation GeoServer is using.
-It is also useful to `Define a custom Coordinate Operation`_ by example, based on existing ones.
+Use it to convert a single coordinate or WKT geometry, and to see the operation details GeoServer is using.
+It is also useful to learn by example when you have to `Define a custom Coordinate Operation`_.

 .. figure:: images/reprojection_console.png
    :align: center

-   The reprojection console, showing transformation details and a transformed coordinate pair.
+   Reprojection console showing operation details and a transformed coordinate pair.

 Add Grid Shift Transform files
 ------------------------------